JOIN WOMEN'S ROWING!

 Do I need to be tall and strong to row?- While height and power do give certain people an advantage in the sport, athletes of all sizes and abilities can be successful on our team.
 If you are under 5'4" and/or 115lbs or less, you are a great candidate for a coxswain.
 This is the person who steers the boat and helps coach the rowers on and off the water.
 All in all, we are looking for individuals that have a strong work ethic, a competitive drive and the will to win.

 What about my class schedule?- Practices are Monday-Friday from 3 - 5:30 pm (this includes travel time to and from the boathouse).
+You are only required to attend 2 practices Monday-Thursday based on your schedule.
 If you know that you want to row prior to getting to school, you should contact the coaching staff.
 You may be able to make your class schedule around the practice times.
 Once you finish your fall season and move on to the spring semester, you are able to plan your schedule according to practice times.
 As a student-athlete you will also have access to the academic support services available to all Duquesne student-athletes.

 Is rowing a varsity or club sport?- We are a varsity Division I Program that competes against many other DI, DII, DIII and club programs throughout the year.
 While you will be a first year "novice rower," you will be distinguished as a varsity athlete on campus.